 The website had no 'about' section - so you couldn't verify any details about who wrote or published the story.
 This is a red flag!

-You can check the page on the Media Bias/Factcheck resource: https://mediabiasfactcheck.com/counter-current-news/ radiation across the Pacific:
+You can check the page on the Media Bias/Factcheck resource: https://mediabiasfactcheck.com /counter-current-news/

 REVERSE IMAGE SEARCH